Nepiki/Guides/Shadow-Hearts.md

 Find a Third Key in the field in Dalian.
 ```

+At a later point in Dalian the turtle search gets replaced by a digging mini game.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/297291.png">

 ```
 [Looting from the Smugglers] (5)
 Obtain all treasure on the Smuggler's Boat.
 ```
+There are 3 treasures on the boat.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/299341.png">